 Those who drive concrete trucks, and those who hire concrete truck drivers, have certain responsibilities to the public.
 Above all, their responsibility is to act only in ways that do not put those who share the road with a concrete truck at an unreasonably high risk of injury.

-Concrete trucks belong to the heaviest class of trucks on the road, according to the Office of Energy Efficiency & Renewable Energy.
-All vehicle drivers have a duty to be cautious.
+According to the Office of Energy Efficiency & Renewable Energy, concrete trucks belong to the heaviest class of trucks on the road.
+All vehicle drivers must be cautious.
 Still, those who drive such heavy vehicles may have even less margin for error—concrete trucks could cause damage that smaller vehicles cannot.

 Some of the responsibilities of concrete truck drivers include: